Tendai: Meiji Period to Present (1868–Present)

 The Meiji Restoration brought severe challenges to Tendai and other Buddhist institutions.
-The government's promotion of Shinto led to the confiscation of temple lands and a decline in patronage.
-The 19th and early 20th centuries saw efforts to modernize the school while maintaining its traditional teachings.
+The government's official promotion of Shinto, and the separation of Shinto from Buddhism, led to the confiscation of temple lands and a decline in patronage.
+The 19th and early 20th centuries saw efforts to modernize the Tendai school while maintaining its traditional teachings.
 In the 20th century, Tendai became part of the broader Buddhist revival movements in Japan, with renewed interest in its esoteric and Lotus Sutra-based teachings.

 One of the most prominent Tendai figures of the 20th century was Shōchō Hagami (1903–1989).
-He served as President of the Japanese Religious Committee for World Federation and was a great practitioner of extenseive Kaihōgyō.
-Hagami, along with Etai Yamada (1900–1999) were two major Tendai figures of the 20th century who widely promoted religious dialogue with other world religions and traveled widely.
+He served as President of the Japanese Religious Committee for World Federation and was a great practitioner of extensive Kaihōgyō.
+Hagami, along with Etai Yamada (1900–1999) were two major Tendai figures of the 20th century.
+They widely promoted religious dialogue with other world religions and traveled widely.

-Today, the Tendai school remains active, with Enryaku-ji serving as its headquarters.
-While no longer a dominant force in Japanese Buddhism, it continues to influence various traditions through its doctrinal legacy and training system.
-Tendai temples in Japan and abroad promote both traditional monastic practice and lay-oriented teachings.
+Today, the Tendai school remains active, with Enryaku-ji serving as its headquarters and major training center.
+The number of Tendai temples is smaller than that of other schools that developed broader popular followings (like Pure Land, Zen, and Nichiren).
+Some influential historical Tendai temples became administratively independent, like Sensō-ji in Tokyo and Tennō-ji in Osaka.
+While no longer a dominant force in Japanese Buddhism, Tendai continues to influence various traditions through its doctrinal legacy and training system.
+Mount Hiei served as the focal point for commemorations in 1987 marking the 1,200th anniversary of Saichō’s retreat to the mountains.
+Tendai thought also remains an object of academic study both within Japan and internationally, with Taishō University in Tokyo retaining its affiliation with the Tendai school.

+Tendai has also expanded to Western countries.
+Though not as widespread as other Japanese Buddhist schools like Zen and Shinshu, some Tendai temples have been founded in the West, including the Tendai Mission of Hawaii Betsuin, which was founded before WWII and received its first bishop, Ryokan Ara, in the 70s.
+Furthermore, the Tendai Buddhist Institute in Canaan, New York, founded by Abbot Monshin Paul Naamon and his wife, Rev. Shumon Tamami Naamon, has become the first Tendai Buddhist training center authorized to train priests in North America.